v1k45/blogghar/README.md

 * Post create/delete ability
 * Post cover (fancy thing nowadays)
 * Tags with autocomplete.
-* Anyone can read posts (I thought it was to restrictive to let only readers to see posts.)
+* Anyone can read posts (I thought it was too restrictive to let only readers to see posts.)
 * User comments (accessible to only users)
 * Markdown rendered posts (using python-markdown)
 * WYSIYWG Markdown editor using SimpleMDE
-* Extended feature of Markdown editor to upload images
+* Extended feature of Markdown editor to support image uploads.
 * Material design.
 * Django Admin support.